Business Management

 Lecture content:

 This course discusses the particularities of preparing and executing mergers & acquisitions.
 It not only explores the finance and investment related aspects of this type of transaction but also considers ESG-related criteria and the behavioral-scientific findings regarding this transaction process along with the particularities in a dynamic and cyclic M&A context.
-The course focuses on the following aspects: - Theoretical foundations of Mergers & Acquisitions - Regulating M&A aspects and legal dimensions - Participating agents - Structure of M&A processes: industry and company analyses, busi-ness valuation, due diligence, business auditing, execution process, post-merger integration, M&A control - Financing M&A activities and buy-outs
+The course focuses on the following aspects: - theoretical foundations of Mergers & Acquisitions - regulating M&A aspects and legal dimensions - participating agents - structure of M&A processes: industry and company analyses, business valuation, due diligence, business auditing, execution process, post-merger integration, M&A control - financing M&A activities and buy-outs

 Learning Outcomes: